THIS PAGE UNDER CONSTRUCTION: please return later for details on iConference 2019

 - Design is an important element of posters.
 Simply pasting the pages of an abstract or paper to the poster constitutes a very poor presentation.
 This should be avoided.
 You should aim for an attractive layout that gets your message across clearly.
 If you need so many words to convey your message that you run out of space, maybe the problem is the message itself.
 Simplify what you present.
 If there are subtleties or complexities, these can be conveyed verbally.

-- The poster display area in will be available for set-up on Monday, March 26.
-Please set up your poster during one of the day’s two coffee breaks, which take place 10:30 to 11:00 and 15:00 to 15:30.
+- The poster hall in will be available for set-up starting [date/time tbd].
 Make sure to have your poster in place before the poster session begins so that the session can launch without delay.
-You do not need to take your poster down between sessions; once your poster is up, you may leave it in place for both sessions.

-- At least one presenter must be with the poster during both sessions.
+- At least one presenter must be with the poster throughout the poster session.

-- All posters must be removed by 10:00 am Wednesday, March 27.
+- All posters must be removed by [date/time tbd].
 Posters that remain in place after that time will be removed by us.
 The iConference is not responsible for posters that are unclaimed, damaged or lost before, during, or after the conference.

 - We will have pushpins available.
 If you need other supplies, please bring them with you.